uaf-t3/t3x/README.md

-# T3X: A Raspberry Pi Configuration & Maintenance Toolkit
+# T3X: Raspberry Pi Configuration & Maintenance Toolkit

 T3X is a modular Bash-based toolkit designed to help educators and developers in the T3 Alliance community **configure, update, and maintain Raspberry Pi systems**.
 It is *not* an image-building tool, but a **post-flash setup and lifecycle management suite**.